 The practice of chaplaincy in diverse settings within contemporary New Zealand along with listening skills, theology of chaplaincy, and self-care.

-With the decline in church attendance and the growing marginalisation of the church in Aotearoa/New Zealand, chaplains have a unique opportunity to provide care and bring a spiritual focus for people in crisis, transition, prison, workplaces, educational communities and other institutions.
-This paper will provide an overview of the role of the chaplain in a variety of settings.
-The "ministry of presence", the essential skill of listening and self care for chaplains will be discussed theologically and practically.
+Chaplains have a unique opportunity to provide care and bring a spiritual focus for people beyond the walls of the church.
+This paper will provide an overview of the role of the chaplain in a variety of settings, including secondary and tertiary education, hospitals, prisons, the army, the community and the workplace.
+We will explore what chaplains do, and why, as we work to discover and articulate a theology (or philosophy) of chaplaincy.
+The “ministry of presence” and the essential skill of listening will be explored both theologically and practically.

 |Paper title||Chaplaincy Studies (Advanced)|